 So when dealing with rental properties always try to have your facts straight and your responsibilities clear.

-If you don’t know how to handle a situation the absolute best resource we’ve found is the Ontario is the Landlord Self-Help Centre.
+If you don’t know how to handle a situation, the absolute best resource we’ve found is the Ontario Landlord Self-Help Centre.

 They’re fantastic and it’s free to reach out to them.